 - It is sent by the Completer performing the Tag Match operation.
-This can be an HN or an SN. - The TgtID value in the message is copied from: - SrcID in the request if the responder is a Home Node. - ReturnNID in the request if the responder is a Slave Node.
+This can be a Home Node or a Subordinate Node. - The TgtID value in the message is copied from: - SrcID in the request if the responder is a Home Node. - ReturnNID in the request if the responder is a Subordinate Node.
 The ReturnNID can point to the Requester or the Home.
-When the Slave returns the TagMatch response to the Home then, if required by the transaction, the Home is responsible for forwarding the response to the Requester. - The response must return the TagGroupID value from the request. - The TraceTag field is inapplicable and can take any value. - The Resp field value in the response indicates the Tag Match state as either pass or fail.
-See Resp on page 13-422. - The TagMatch response can be sent as soon as the Completer can determine the result.
+When the Subordinate returns the TagMatch response to the Home then, if required by the transaction, the Home is responsible for forwarding the response to the Requester. - The response must return the TagGroupID value from the request. - The TraceTag field is inapplicable and can take any value. - The Resp field value in the response indicates the Tag Match state as either pass or fail.
+See Response status, Resp on page 13-436. - The TagMatch response can be sent as soon as the Completer can determine the result.
 TagMatch is permitted to be sent without waiting for data.
 This can occur when the Completer does not support MTE. - The Resp value in the TagMatch response must be: - A Fail when MTE is not supported. - A Pass when MTE is supported but the Tag Match is not performed.
 For example, when an Exclusive write fails and the Tag Match is not performed. - Accurate, if the match is performed.